 You can pulse the wet and dry ingredients in a food processor to quickly mix them.
 Don’t blend at high speed to avoid making granola butter.

 - Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper and set aside.

 - In a large mixing bowl, combine the rolled oats, quick oats, salt and nuts of choice.

-- In a small saucepan, heat the nut butter of choice with the honey until it just begins to bubble.
+- In a small saucepan or microwave-safe bowl, heat the peanut butter with the maple syrup until it just begins to bubble.
 Add the liquid mixture to the dry mixture and combine until fully incorporated.

 - Spread out the granola mixture evenly on the lined oven tray and bake for 10-12 minutes (depending on the oven) until the edges start to go slightly golden.
-Remove from the oven and stir through several tablespoons of the chopped chocolate.
+Remove from the oven and stir through the chocolate chips.
 Place back in the oven and continue to bake until golden brown.

 - Remove from the oven and stir through remaining chocolate and allow to cool completely.
 Once cooked, break up the granola and store in an airtight container.